 In part one of this beginner’s guide, we explored the history of vaping and the rapid evolution of electronic cigarettes.
 As you’ll recall, e cigarettes heat up flavored liquids to produce vapor, which the user inhales and exhales in a way that resembles smoking.
 Vaping is very different from smoking, however, e cigs require a bit of technology to produce the similar effect.
-But, before delving further into the details of how e cigs work, it’s time for a quick vaping vocabulary lesson.
+But, before delving further into the details of how e cigs work, it’s time for a quick rundown of commonly used vaping terminology.

 The Internet is full of factual and helpful information about e-cigarettes.
 However, if you’re unfamiliar with vaping vernacular, it’s easy to get overwhelmed with all of the jargon that veteran vapers throw around.
 Below is a glossary to help you get up to speed.
 Even if you think you’re an e cig expert, you still might learn a new term or two.